 - Data recording—provides security teams with real-time data about security incidents on endpoints, which they can then use for investigative purposes.
 This can help inform endpoint protection strategies.

-In many cases, merely providing better visibility is not enough.
+The Limitations of EDRIn many cases, merely providing better visibility is not enough.
 To achieve complete organizational security, your Incident Report (IR) teams still need to deal with multiple platforms and false alarms and to handle the restoration process themselves.
 IR teams often struggle to find the attackers that infiltrated the protection layers before they cause damage.
 To deal with all potential risks, a more holistic approach is needed, a platform which can be a solution to all types of threats.
 EPP (Endpoint Protection Platform) is the platform to achieve this goal.

 What Is EPP?An Endpoint Protection Platform (EPP)1 is an integrated security solution designed to detect and block threats at the device level.
 To achieve this, EPP tools contain other security solutions such as: